 During these engagement meetings, we heard from some shareholders that opposed our 2022 say-on-pay advisory vote primarily due to legacy concerns around historical compensation determinations and the new hire award that we granted to Gregory Bryant, our Executive Vice President and President of Business Units, when recruiting him from Intel Corporation during fiscal year 2022.
 Most shareholders indicated that they understood the rationale behind the new hire award given that Mr. Bryant joined us from Intel Corporation and were generally pleased with the overall design and framework of our executive compensation program.
-Given the varied feedback we heard and in light of our say-on-pay vote receiving the support from holders of a significant majority of our outstanding shares, the Compensation and Talent Committee determined not to make significant changes to the overall design and framework of our executive compensation program in fiscal year 2023.
+Given the varied feedback we heard and in light of our say-on-pay vote receiving the support from holders of a significant majority of our outstanding shares, the Compensation and Talent Committee determined not to make significant changes to the overall design and framework of our executive compensation framework of our executive compensation program in fiscal year 2023.

 However, in response to shareholder feedback the Compensation and Talent Committee determined that for future new hire awards for incoming executives the company would work to provide enhanced disclosure.
 Additionally in response to feedback from shareholders, the Compensation and Talent Committee acted to make the target performance of our Relative TSR PRSUs more challenging.
-As a result, we increased target performance of our Relative TSR PRSUs more challenging.
 As a result, we increased target performance of our Relative TSR PRSUs from the 50th to the 55th percentile, beginning with the Relative TSR PRSUs granted in fiscal year 2023, such that target payout of our Relative TSR PRSUs is achieved when ADI's TSR is at the 55th percentile of the TSRs of the companies in the S&P 500 Index.